lucj/argocd-helmfile-plugin/README.md

 ![ArgoCD](./images/argocd-votingapp2.png)

-You will then be able to vote for your favorite pet and see the result.
-The Vote UI is available on port 31000 in your VM, result UI is available on port 31001.
+You will then be able to vote for your favorite pet and see the result:
+- the vote UI is exposed as a NodePort service (available on port 31000)
+- the result UI is exposed as a NodePort service (available on port 31001)

 ![Vote UI](./images/vote.png)